The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022: Results

 \subsubsection{Smeared wind absorption model}

-\citet{gd04} discussed the relativistic smearing of characteristic atomic absorption features in a moderately relativistic wind/outflow from the inner accretion disc to explain the soft excess in the X-ray spectrum of Seyfert~1 galaxies.
-The main parameters of the model are the absorption column density, ionization parameter ($\xi$) and velocity dispersion ($\sigma$) of the Gaussian velocity distribution of the wind.
-Model is described by {\sc swind1} within XSPEC.
-The model {\sc swind1} along with the photo-electric absorption {\sc zwabs} and the power-law for the background continuum gives $\chi^2/dof \,=\, 809.98/692$ with the present data from EPIC-pn.
-The fitted parameters are - the absorption column density : $>$ 25.2 $\times$ 10$^{22}$ cm$^{-2}$, the ionization parameter : 3.44$\pm$0.12 and the velocity dispersion $\sigma \,>\, 0.5$ (in the unit of $\frac{v}{c}$) and the photon index is 1.71$\pm$0.02.
+Here and in the following subsection we discuss the alternative models which consider an atomic origin of the soft excess. \citet{gd04} discussed the relativistic smearing of characteristic atomic absorption features in a moderately relativistic wind/outflow from the inner accretion disc to explain the soft excess in the X-ray spectrum of Seyfert~1 galaxies.
+This model is described by {\sc Swind1} \citep{gd04} within {\sc Xspec}.
+The main parameters of the model are the absorption column density, ionization parameter ($\xi = \frac{4\pi F}{n}$, F is the flux of illuminating radiation and n is the density of the absorbing wind) and velocity dispersion ($\sigma$) of the Gaussian velocity distribution of the wind.
+The model {\sc Swind1} along with the photo-electric absorption {\sc Wabs} and the power-law for the background continuum gives $\chi^2/dof \,=\, 947.32/767$ with the present data from PN and MOS detectors.
+The fitted parameters are - the absorption column density: ($34\pm3) \;\times$ 10$^{22}$ cm$^{-2}$, the ionization parameter : $3.34\pm0.03\;$ erg~cm~s$^{-1}$ and the velocity dispersion $\sigma \,>\, 0.5$ (in the unit of $\frac{v}{c}$) and the photon index of 1.82$\pm$0.01.